huangfrederick/huangfrederick.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 <p style='text-align: justify;'>
 Hi, I'm Frederick.
-I am currently a biomaterials research associate in the <a href="https://uthscsa.edu/dental/departments/comprehensive-dentistry">Department of Comprehensive Dentistry</a> at the <a href="https://uthscsa.edu">University of Texas Health Science Center at San Antonio</a>.
+I am currently a research technician in the <a href="https://uthscsa.edu/dental/departments/comprehensive-dentistry">Department of Comprehensive Dentistry</a> at the <a href="https://uthscsa.edu">University of Texas Health Science Center at San Antonio</a>.

 </p>